 Lastly, we advise you to revisit these questions on a regular basis.
 Just as your business changes over time, so too will your suppliers.
 So, it’s important to re-assess supplier risk profiles on a regular basis.
 If your supplier undergoes a major IT change or your relationship with them changes in any way, then you should review your current arrangements.

 With the increasing interconnection of business, managing third-party suppliers is becoming a complex and sprawling issue, opening further avenues of risk.
-Limited resource and availability of adequate expertise around this subject is proving to be a key challenge.
+Limited resources and availability of adequate expertise around this subject are proving to be a key challenge.
 If you need support and direction in managing your third-party supply chain, call us for a no-obligation chat.

 We can provide several different solutions that can be tailored to your business to support the management of your supply chain security.